Gilda (film): Production

 Gilda was developed by producer Virginia Van Upp as a vehicle for Hayworth, who had mostly been known for her roles in musical comedies at that time.
 The story was originally set to be an American gangster film directed by Edmund Goulding.
 However, the location of the story was changed to Buenos Aires after objections from censor Joseph Breen and the replacement of Goulding with Charles Vidor.

 Gilda was filmed from September 4 to December 10, 1945.
-During filming, Hayworth and Ford began an affair that would last until Hayworth was diagnosed with Alzheimer's disease in the early 1980s.
+During filming, Hayworth and Ford began an affair that would last until Hayworth was diagnosed with Alzheimer's disease by the early 1980s.

 Reception

 When first released, the film earned mixed to positive reviews.
 Variety liked the film and wrote, "Hayworth is photographed most beguilingly.
 The producers have created nothing subtle in the projection of her s.a. [sex appeal], and that's probably been wise.
 Glenn Ford is the vis-a-vis, in his first picture part in several years ...
 Gilda is obviously an expensive production—and shows it.
 The direction is static, but that's more the fault of the writers."
 Reviewing the film for The New York Times, Bosley Crowther gave the film a negative review, admitting he did not like or understand the movie, but praised Ford as having "a certain stamina and poise in the role of a tough young gambler."

 Gilda was screened in competition at the 1946 Cannes Film Festival, the first time the festival was held.
 In its release, the film earned theatrical rentals of $3,750,000 in the United States and Canada, and $6 million worldwide.

 In retrospect, the film has become critically acclaimed.
-Review aggregator Rotten Tomatoes reported that 90% of critics gave the film a positive review, based on 67 reviews.
+Review aggregator Rotten Tomatoes currently reported that 90% of 73 critics gave the film a positive review, with an average rating of 8.1/10.
+The site's critics consensus reads: "Rita Hayworth carries Gilda on the sheer strength of her screen presence, rendering the film's somewhat middling story almost irrelevant."
 More recently, film critic Emanuel Levy wrote a positive review: "Featuring Rita Hayworth in her best-known performance, Gilda, released just after the end of WWII, draws much of its peculiar power from its mixture of genres and the way its characters interact with each other ...
 Gilda was a cross between a hardcore noir adventure of the 1940s and the cycle of 'women's pictures.'
 Imbued with a modern perspective, the film is quite remarkable in the way it deals with sexual issues."
 Mike D'Angelo of The A.V.
 Club said that "part of Gilda's fascination is the way that it complicates the idea of the femme fatale. (...)
 Hayworth plays Gilda with a layer of bravado that masks deep insecurity"; however, he felt that the film's unusually happy ending for a noir compromised it.